-Generally, if you were in a foreign country in violation of U.S. travel restrictions, the following rules applied.
+Generally, if you were in Cuba in violation of U.S. travel restrictions, the following rules apply.

-- 1. Any time spent in that country cannot be counted in determining if you qualify under the bona fide residence or physical presence test, and - 2.
-Any income earned in that country is not considered foreign earned income.
-See the list below for countries to which U.S. travel restrictions applied.
+• Any time spent in Cuba cannot be counted in determining if you qualify under the bona fide residence or physical presence test.

+• Any income earned in Cuba is not considered foreign earned income.